Improve

 Params for number of suggestions and AI calls

-- AI models for code are getting better and better (Sonnet-3.5 and GPT-4), but they are not flawless.
+- AI Limitations: AI models for code are getting better and better, but they are not flawless.
 Not all the suggestions will be perfect, and a user should not accept all of them automatically.
 Critical reading and judgment are required.
+Mistakes of the AI are rare but can happen, and it is usually quite easy for a human to spot them.

-The hierarchical structure of the suggestions is designed to help the user to quickly understand them, and to decide which ones are relevant and which are not:
+- Hierarchy: Presenting the suggestions in a structured hierarchical table enables the user to quickly understand them, and to decide which ones are relevant and which are not.